 In Terranova del Pollino and San Paolo Albanese, tourists will find a string of unique workshops dedicated to making musical instruments such as bagpipes, tambourines, and more.
-One intricate harp-based instrument, called a diatonica or viggianesca, is highly requested internationally and is made in only a few places across the globe, with Basilicata being one of them.
+Viggiano, a small town in the province of Potenza, is highly regarded for its long-standing musical traditions, local musicians, and the production of various musical instruments, most notably the harp.

 Activities for Kids

-Pietragalla is a small village perched on a hill in Basilicata that offers the unique and peculiar to its visitors.
-The Palmenti area’s exceptional and original forms of rock-cut architecture actively simulate a fairy-tale atmosphere.
+Pietragalla is a small village perched on a hill in Basilicata that offers a unique and peculiar atmosphere to its visitors.
+Worth visiting is the Palmenti Park, which features exceptional historic forms of rock-cut architecture that actively simulate a fairy-tale atmosphere.
 Made of stone and arranged on different levels, the rocks formations inspire great curiosity.
-Caves were built around 1300 and are equipped with tanks cut into the tufa rock for processing and fermenting grapes.
+Additionally, in this area visitors will also find caves that were built around 1300 and equipped with tanks cut into the tufa rock for processing and fermenting grapes.
 The mysterious rock forms, caves, and more can make Palmenti’s visitors easily imagine they have entered a gnome village.

-Campomaggiore Vecchia is a ghost town irresistible to those craving the mystical.
+Campomaggiore Vecchia, a town that was abandoned in the 19th century following a landslide, is irresistible to those craving the mystical.
 While there are other ghost towns in the region, Campomaggiore Vecchia is characterized as having an enchanting quality that makes it a unique background for operas, musicals, and concerts.

 Unique Experiences in Basilicata

 The town of Craco can be found in the hills above the Lucananian Appennines halfway between the mountains and the sea.
-If traveling between Matera and the Pollino National Park, make the ghost town Craco a stop on your itinerary.
-The town was home to more than 1,800 inhabitants that were forced to quickly abandon their homes due to recurring earthquakes and landslides.
-Their swift exit left the town largely untouched and gives the appearance of a place where time stands still.
+If traveling between Matera and the Pollino National Park, make the ghost town of Craco a stop on your itinerary.
+The town was home to more than 1,800 inhabitants that were forced to abandon their homes due to recurring earthquakes and landslides.
+Their swift exit left the town largely untouched, givingg the appearance of a place where time stands still.

-As mentioned, The Sassi di Matera in the Civita district is the oldest and highest group of buildings that dominates and divides the two Sassi areas into Sasso Barisano and Sasso Caveoso.
+As mentioned, the Sassi di Matera in the Civita district are the oldest and highest group of buildings that dominate and divide the two Sassi areas into Sasso Barisano and Sasso Caveoso.
 The district is undergoing renovations that stay true to the area’s historical architecture.
 In the newer area of The Sassi, the stunning Cathedral of Matera sits upon a hill and remains the primary social and religious reference point still today.

-Located on the Tyrrhenian Coastline in the southwest area of Basilicata, lies Maratea, a chic coastal town with a historic center, elegant harbor, and pebbled coves.
-Here the landscape is the true attraction, with everything from breathtaking beaches to heavily wooded hillsides to grand mountains sweeping down into the blue sea.
+On the Tyrrhenian Coastline in the southwest area of Basilicata, lies Maratea, a chic coastal town with a charming historic center, elegant harbor, and pebbled coves.
+Here the landscape is the true attraction, with everything from breathtaking beaches to heavily wooded hillsides and grand mountains sweeping down into the blue sea.
 The more than nineteen miles of coastline are home to twenty white sandy beaches and the occasional sea cave.
 One popular sea cave, La Grotta delle Meraviglie is the only one accessible by foot.
 High above the coast sits an inspiring white Statue of Christ the Redeemer which is said by locals to watch over the towns below.
-Hikers and climbers can climb Monte San Biagio where the 72-foot religious statue faces inland, with outstretched arms.
+Hikers and climbers can scale Monte San Biagio where the 72-foot religious statue faces inland, with outstretched arms.

 A flight through the Lucanian Dolomites may be just the experience for those that like to do their exploring with both their feet off the ground.
-The Volo dell’ Angelo, or Angel in Flight, is the tallest and longest zip line in the world, suspended from a mile-long steel cable more than 1,300 feet above the ground.
-Those zip lining are traveling at 120 kilometers an hour as they fly from one point to another in a sturdy body harness.
-This extreme sport uses the first zip line of its kind in Italy.
-The visitor’s first flight on the cable is known as “San Martino” and begins in Pietrapertosa at an altitude of 1020 meters and ends at Castelmezzano at 859 meters.
+The Volo dell’ Angelo, or Flight of the Angel, is among the tallest and longest ziplines in the world, suspended from a mile-long steel cable more than 1,300 feet above the ground.
+Zipliners can travel speeds of 75 miles per hour as they fly from one point to another in a sturdy body harness.
+This extreme sport uses the first zipline of its kind in Italy.
+The visitor’s first flight on the cable is known as “San Martino” and begins in Pietrapertosa at an altitude of 3,300 feet and ends at Castelmezzano at 2,800 feet.
 After landing, riders can walk amongst the houses of the ancient village, dine at local eateries, and enjoy the view with both feet firmly on the ground before taking a shuttle bus back for a second flight called “Peschiera.”